Bank of America Fraud Protection Sucks

 I spent over 30 minutes of my evening attempting to convince the people who called me, that I was really me.

-5 thoughts on “Bank of America Fraud Protection Sucks
+11 responses to “Bank of America Fraud Protection Sucks”

 and now wikileaks is about to dump a whole bunch of files on these Aholes… popcorn ready.